-Giliane is a self-taught artist who pursued art classes until 16.
-True to her rebellious self, she chose to explore her art without constraints and go with the flow.
-Observation, through photography, pattern or system analysis was the common thread in her various pursuits.
-She discovered personal computers in the early 80s and was hooked.
+I am a self-taught artist who pursued art classes until 16.
+True to my rebellious self, I chose to explore my art without constraints and go with the flow.
+Observation, through photography, pattern or system analysis was the common thread in my various life pursuits.
+I discovered personal computers in the early 80s and was hooked.

-Born in the Sahara, starting schooling in Germany, she traveled back to her native country as a civil war emerged.
-Back to France, a few years later, along with many refugees, she welcomed her family’s relocation to Tahiti a year later.
+Born in the Sahara, starting schooling in Germany, I traveled back to my native country as a civil war emerged.
+Back to France, a few years later, along with many refugees, I welcomed my family’s relocation to Tahiti a year later.
 This was a time of healing and reconnection with nature.
-After traveling on her own to Africa, Turkey, Egypt, West French Indies, Giliane settled in Boston, Massachusetts, tucked between the Charles River and Atlantic Ocean.
+Later, after traveling on my own to Africa, Turkey, Egypt, West French Indies, I settled in Boston, Massachusetts, tucked between the Charles River and Atlantic Ocean.

-Growing-up, she developed a visceral bond to the lands surrounding her – crabbing in the Mediterranean, watching tropical fishes fluttering around corals in the Tahitian lagoon, swimming in the Congo River or exploring a copper mine in the Democratic Republic of Congo.
-Drawn to Eastern philosophies since her stay in Tahiti, Giliane became a practitioner of various Chinese martial arts.
+Growing-up, I developed a visceral bond to the lands surrounding me – crabbing in the Mediterranean, watching tropical fishes fluttering around corals in the Tahitian lagoon, swimming in the Congo River or exploring a copper mine in the Democratic Republic of Congo.
+Drawn to Eastern philosophies since my stay in Tahiti, I have been a practitioner of various Chinese martial arts since 2003.

 My inspiration originates from meditation practices, dreams, walks in the nature or by the ocean, my pleasure at observing birds, trees, or shapes that appeal to me.
 I am always looking for beauty or harmony.
 My passion for nature and technology come together with my current art work.
 I craft each piece with digital tools on an iPad Pro while maintaining a respect for tradition through my selection of ink and print material.